Guy Savoy: Awards and accolades

-Savoy received the Legion d’Honneur medal in 2008.
+Savoy received the Legion of Honour (Legion d’Honneur) medal in 2008.

-The Las Vegas restaurant has garnered two Michelin stars, the AAA Five Diamond Award, the Forbes Five Star Award, and the Wine Spectator Grand Award.
+The Las Vegas restaurant has garnered two Michelin stars (2008-2009), the AAA Five Diamond Award, the Forbes Five Star Award, and the Wine Spectator Grand Award.

 In 2018, he won the Prix du Rayonnement Gastronomique Français (French Influence Award for Gastronomy).

-Restaurant Guy Savoy in Paris was awarded its third Michelin star in 2002.
+Restaurant Guy Savoy in Paris was awarded its third Michelin star in 2002; 21 years later, it was demoted to two stars.
 The restaurant was ranked amongst the Restaurant Top 50 Restaurants in the world in 2004 and 2005.

 In 2020, La Liste named it the Best Restaurant in the World for the fourth year in a row.
 It has five Gault Millau toques and three Pudlowski Guide plates, and is ranked amongst the "best restaurants in Paris" in the Lebey Guide.